siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 219 Boundary Determination and High-Speed Transport Corridors.md

 \dot{\mathbf p}=-U\,\nabla\ln k.
 $$

-So rays bend toward lower $k$, not toward higher $k$.
+So passive static gradients bend rays toward lower $k$, not toward higher $k$.

-Therefore a faster core is not automatically a self-guiding core.
-If a tubular region has larger $k$ than its surroundings, then:
+Therefore, if a tubular region has larger $k$ than its surroundings, then:

 - transport through it is faster once the packet is kept in the tube,
-- but passive static gradients alone tend to bend rays outward from the higher
-  $k$ core.

-So a practical high-speed corridor would require additional structure:
+- but the desired routing is not supplied automatically by the speed contrast alone.

+Making such a corridor turn, branch, or remain tightly guided is an engineering problem.
+It requires additional structure, for example:

 - boundary shaping,
 - reflective closure,
 - or active transduction along the path.

-The speed claim is still exact.
-Only the confinement claim needs extra engineering.
+So the exact derivational statement is:

+- lower loading gives faster transport in the corridor,
+- controlled routing of that transport requires engineered guidance.

 ## 219.6 Final Statement